-10. If menstrual pain is accompanied by fever in aneamic females then homeopathic remedy FERRUM PHOSPHORICUM is well indicated.
+10. If fever is present alongwith menstrual pain in aneamic females then homeopathic remedy FERRUM PHOSPHORICUM is well indicated.

 Note : These are indicated medicines and should be taken after advice of qualified Homeopathic Doctor.
 A constitutional medicine is prescribed according to case history and individualization of patient which stops further recurrence of Painful Periods / Dysmenorrhea